 Let’s take a trip to an age long, long ago.
 Back to the dark ages of no smartphones, to a time where your handheld gaming device required AA batteries.
 An age called the 90’s.
 Wait, I’m being told that the 90’s weren’t that long ago.
 Well whatever, let’s talk about Final Fantasy Adventure!

 Final Fantasy Adventure starts you off locked up in a coliseum where you’re forced to fight monsters daily for the entertainment of others.
 One day, though, your good friend Willy dies and tells you to “get out of here”, that the exit is behind where the monsters come in.
 Well gee, why didn’t we go there before!?
 We finally escape, find the sinister Dark Lord and a man named Julius plotting evil deeds.
 Julius spots us, we try and run, fall down a waterfall, and thus our adventure is truly underway.
+There are many different ways how you can get more customer to your business, but for sure one of the best ways is by the using of marketing video.

 The convenient “Menu A” also contains a Map feature, a map that you will likely throw into the trash any time you’re on the world map.
 Trying to traverse that map after I got my handy Chocobo pal just ended up in me getting horrendously lost.
 Hey, it meant I beat a boss before I was supposed to, not that it did much good at the time but… oh well!
 In dungeons, however, the map did prove quite useful for getting my bearings and figuring out where I was, where I’d been, and what rooms had a path I should go down.